 More amazing articles for you:

-A guide to Poznan, Poland
+A local's guide to Bratislava, Slovakia

 Liliana K. is a passionate traveler, culture enthusiast, and long-time contributor to Earth’s Attractions.
 Now embracing her golden years, Liliana joined the platform shortly after its launch to share her unique perspective on the intersection of literature, history, and global travel.
 With a lifelong love for the arts and a deep appreciation for heritage, she provides first-hand insights into the world’s most iconic landmarks and hidden cultural gems.
 Working alongside her daughter, Violeta-Loredana, Liliana ensures every guide is rooted in the authentic, lived experience that defines the heart of this travel community.